jordanflood/jordanflood/README.md

 * AWS Cloud Support training — in progress
 * Software Testing and QA Training — Amazon, 2025
 * Data Analytics and Machine Learning Bootcamp — Ironhack, 2024

-## What I'm working toward

-My immediate goal is to begin working in an IT support, technical support, cloud support, or infrastructure-support role where I can contribute my troubleshooting, analytical, and communication experience while continuing to develop deeper cloud and systems skills.

-Long term, I’m aiming toward cloud infrastructure, platform engineering, and DevOps.